EnjoyPet/Enjoy/README.md

 Yes, mobile deployment is currently in progress.

 9. **Where can I find specific services such as the pet training course and the map deployment for pet-related locations?**
-The pet training course is currently in progress, and the map deployment for pet-related locations is also in progress.
+The pet training course is currently in progress, as well as the deployment of maps for pet related locations.

 Feel free to ask any further questions or clarifications!